This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 In most cases you should use the Dialogflow CX Console to build agents, but you can also use the Dialogflow CX API to build agents for advanced scenarios.

-Your system needs to handle the following:
+When using the API, your system needs to handle the following:

 - Unless your agent responses are purely static (uncommon), you need to host a webhook service to handle webhook-enabled fulfillment.